llvm/circt/docs/VerilogGeneration.md

 Circt assumes, as a baseline, that tools support the subset of verilog specified in IEEE 1364.1-2002 "IEEE Standard for Verilog Register Transfer Level Synthesis".
-Although this standard is deprecated and no replacement has been create for System Verilog, it provides a reasonable, established, defined, subset of the verilog specification which all tools should support.
-Circt may assume more features than specified in that document (e.g. system verilog constructs).
+Although this standard is deprecated and no replacement has been created for System Verilog, it provides a reasonable, established, and defined subset of the verilog specification which all tools should support.
+Circt may assume more features than specified in that document (e.g. system verilog constructs), but should be willing to consider lowering to simpler implementations when justified to support a major tool and when such lowering is possible.
 Supporting tools which do not meet this baseline will require substantial justification.

 ## Controlling output style with `LoweringOptions`